jkugiya/sbt-aws-lambda/README.md

 Publishing new versions of this plugin
 --------------------------------------

-This plugin uses [sbt-sonatype](https://github.com/xerial/sbt-sonatype) to publish to Gilt's account on maven central
+This plugin uses [sbt-sonatype](https://github.com/xerial/sbt-sonatype) to publish to maven central

 ```
 sbt publishSigned sonatypeRelease